 - Safe Step: A scattered site shelter program for victims of domestic violence.
 Referrals are accepted from local domestic violence shelters.
 Click here for more information on our SafeStep program.

 - Rental Assistance for Families in Transition (RAFT): A program funded by MA Department of Housing and Community Development that can provide eligible families in our service area with financial assistance to help prevent homelessness.
-Click here for our RAFT intake hours
+For a list of RAFT intake hours & locations click here: Worcester RAFT hours

 - HomeBase: A flexible financial resource that is available to families who are eligible for the state’s Emergency Assistance (EA) Program.
 Up to $4,000 of Household Assistance can be used to help you and your family: